-There’s really nothing better than fresh mozzarella on pizza.
-It compliments just about any ingredient, but it works especially well with artichokes and salty black olives.
-The canned artichokes we use here are an easy, juicy addition to make this Artichoke, Arugula & Olive Pizza extra delicious.
-We suggest topping the pizza with arugula after baking, to give it a refreshing raw crunch, but if you are on chemo, it tastes just as good without.
+There’s really nothing better than creamy, fresh mozzarella on pizza.
+It compliments just about any ingredient, but it works especially well with salty artichokes and black olives.
+We suggest topping the pizza with arugula... after baking, to give it a refreshing raw crunch.

-2. Sprinkle panko or cornmeal onto a large sheet of parchment paper.
-Roll out the dough onto the parchment paper; press out dough into a 12 by 8-inch rectangle or to fit your pizza stone, split into two balls, if necessary.
+Sprinkle panko or cornmeal onto a large sheet of parchment paper.
+Roll out the dough onto the parchment paper; press out dough into a 12-by-8-inch rectangle or to fit your pizza stone.
+Split the dough into two balls, if necessary.

-3. Spread the Quick Tomato Sauce evenly onto the dough.
-Top the dough with artichokes, olives, and capers.
-Evenly top with cheese.
+Spread the tomato sauce evenly onto the dough.
+Top with artichokes, olives, and capers, then top evenly with cheese.

-4. Using the parchment paper, slip the pizza onto the heated baking trays or pizza stone.
+Using the parchment paper, slip the pizza onto the heated baking tray or pizza stone.
 Bake in the oven on the lowest rack for 10 to 15 minutes, or until the crust is golden and the cheese is bubbling.

-5. Meanwhile, in a bowl toss together arugula, olive oil, salt and pepper.
+Meanwhile, in a medium bowl, toss together arugula, olive oil, salt, and pepper.
 Set aside.

-6. Using the parchment paper, slip the pizza onto a cutting board.
+Using the parchment paper, slip the finished pizza onto a cutting board.
 Top with arugula and cut into slices.
 Serve.

-Pizza toppings are good on many things, from pita breads to bagels!
-My friend John used to make delicious ‘pizza’ using Middle Eastern lavash flat bread that he found in the supermarket up the street from his New York City apartment.
-What I am trying to say is that you don’t need a pizza crust to make great pizza.
+Pizza toppings are good on many things, from pita breads to bagels.
+You don’t need a pizza crust to make great pizza.
 Be bold and experiment – it will still be delicious!